HermanPeeren/yubikeyauth/documentation/u2f.md

 **EXTREMELY IMPORTANT**: U2F authentication currently only works with desktops, laptops and Chromebooks.
 It does not work when logging in from smartphones, tablets and other devices which cannot run the desktop version of the Google Chrome browser, or with browsers other than Google Chrome. *If you do not use Google Chrome on a desktop, laptop or Chromebook with the FIDO U2F extension and have enabled the U2F two factor authentication method you will be UNABLE to log in to your site!* This is NOT a bug in our code.
 It's the result of the current state of U2F support.

+**WARNING** You MUST use a domain name which has been registered with a commercial domain name service OR localhost.
+Your browser will check the IP requesting the U2F authentication against the public DNS records.
+If these do not match (or if your browser thinks they do not match) it will result in an error message.
+In short, this means that if you're using custom domain names in your computer's hosts file you will not be able to use U2F.
+This is a security feature of the U2F standard, not a bug in the plugin.

 ## Initial setup

 Before using this plugin, you need to enable it.
 Log in to the backend of your site as a Super User.
 Go to Extensions, Manage Plugins.
 Find the "Two Factor Authentication - FIDO U2F (Universal 2nd Factor)" plugin and enable it.